 Building green, thinking green, wanting to be green?
 Israelis from the who’s who in green building architecture, design, policy and everything else will be seen at the David Intercontinental Hotel tomorrow September the 9.
 The conference is run by the Israel Green Building Council or ILGBC which was established in early 2007 as a non-profit […]

-If you are shopping around for a home in Saudi Arabia or the Middle East there are conventional places to turn to like Craig’s List, local real estate agents, and even new startup websites like Lamudi or Realty Mogul to help you find properties of interest.
-But let’s say you are a foreigner or returning national looking […]
+If you are shopping around for a home in Saudi Arabia or the Middle East there are conventional places to turn to like Craig’s List, Facebook, AirBNB to see what you like, local real estate agents to help you find properties of interest.
+But let’s say you are a foreigner or returning national looking to […]

 Saudi Arabia has announced that the construction industry has five years to “green” up their business.
 Amid a massive construction boom, the Presidency of Meteorology and Environment (PME) has decreed that all companies must reduce their air, water and noise pollution in keeping with regulations approved in 2008.